Contact us

 Do my properties have suitable compartmentation?

 Adequately managed compartmentation of a building is a legal requirement for building owners and landlords under the Regulatory Reform (Fire Safety) Order 2005.
 To meet these requirements, it is important to understand if and where compartment walls, floors, and ceilings might be breached.
-A compartmentation survey, conducted by a competent professional, will help you identify such breaches and understand what needs to be done to rectify the issues.
+A Compartmentation Survey, conducted by a competent professional, will help you identify such breaches and understand what needs to be done to rectify the issues.

 What is a compartmentation survey?